Work Visa Lawyer

 L1 Visa (Intracompany Transferee)

-There are two types of L1 visa.
-L1A and L1B.
+There are two types of L1 visas: L1A and L1B.

-L-1A nonimmigrant classification enables a U.S. employer to transfer an executive or manager from one of its affiliated foreign offices to one of its offices in the United States.
-The L1-A also enables a foreign company which does not yet have an affiliated U.S. office to send the professional / specialized employee to the United States with the purpose of establishing one.
+L1-A nonimmigrant classification enables a U.S. employer to transfer an executive or manager from one of its affiliated foreign offices to one of its offices in the United States.
+The L1-A also enables a foreign company that does not yet have an affiliated U.S. office to send a professional / specialized employee to the United States with the purpose of establishing one.

 For foreign employers seeking to send an employee with specialized knowledge to the United States to be employed in a qualifying new office, the employer must show that the employer has secured sufficient physical premises to house the new office and it has the financial ability to compensate the employee and begin doing business in the United States.